Franz Hesselberger

-Franz Hesselberger (born March 12, 1876, in Munich, Kingdom of Bavaria; died July 15, 1935, ibid.) was a German industrialist, councilor of commerce and patron of the arts.
+Franz Hesselberger (March 12, 1876, in Munich, Kingdom of Bavaria – July 15, 1935, ibid.) was a German industrialist, councilor of commerce and patron of the arts.

-Life and Work
+Life and work

 Franz Hesselberger was the second oldest of the five children (Else, Erich, Stefanie and Dorothea) of the leather goods wholesaler Julius Hesselberger and his wife Berta, née Gutmann.
 Julius Hesselberger came from an important hop merchant family from Dittenheim, about 30 kilometers east of the Hesselberg in Middle Franconia.
 On June 22, 1903, he was appointed a Kommerzienrat.
 Julius and his brother Isador founded the company Gebrüder Hesselberger in Biederstein, a district of Munich's Schwabing neighborhood, in 1869.
 To the north of the site was Biederstein Castle.